chuyangliu/snake/README.md

 |Space|pause/resume the snake|
 |Esc|exit game|

+**Tips:** When the snake is running, you could press the `Space` key to pause the snake and then press the `W/A/S/D` key to move the snake step by step.
+Anytime if you want the snake to start running again, just press `Space` key again.

 ## AI Strategy

 * [Snake.decideNext()](./src/Snake.cpp#L138): compute the next move direction ***D*** of the snake ***S1***